muratk5n/thirdwave/en/2018/12/the-road-to-oblivion.md

-was compromise that permitted the South’s slave empire to grow so large—the Compromise of 1850, the Kansas-Nebraska Act, and so on—and Abraham Lincoln first rose to prominence as a highly moralistic opponent of the last of these.
-The abolitionist movement itself was about ninety-nine parts idealistic grassroots outrage to one part Washington machination.
-And the war itself brought about a popular demand for “unconditional surrender,” not further compromise with the South.
+was compromise that permitted the South’s slave empire to grow so large—the Compromise of 1850, the Kansas-Nebraska Act, and so on—and Abraham Lincoln first rose to prominence as a highly moralistic opponent of the last of these...

 The movie actually goes well beyond celebrating compromise: it also justifies corruption.
 Lincoln and his men, as they are depicted here,